-They say it takes 10,000 hours to become a master at something.
-Unfortunately, new drivers are far short of that mark, and that means it’s more likely they’ll slip up and forget to check their blindspots, misunderstand the right of way, or make another mistake that will cause an accident.
+New drivers are more likely they’ll slip up and forget to check their blindspots, misunderstand the right of way, or make another mistake that will cause an accident.

-Most insurance companies offer discounts for plans that insure multiple people, so if at all possible, stay on your parents’ plan to lower your rate.
-In the vast majority of cases, staying on your parents’ insurance plan is the recommended option, and unlike health insurance, there is no age limit after which you can no longer stay on the plan.
+- Stay on your parents’ plan: Most insurance companies offer discounts for plans that insure multiple people, so if at all possible, stay on your parents’ plan to lower your rate.

-New driver or not, maintaining a clean driving record free from accidents and traffic violations is by far one of the best ways to keep your premiums low.
-If you cause a single accident, you can expect to see your car insurance premium skyrocket.
-So, make sure you stay attentive at the wheel anytime you’re on the road.
+- Build a clean driving record: New driver or not, maintaining a clean driving record free from accidents and traffic violations is by far one of the best ways to keep your premiums low.

 While many of us wish we could stay young forever, growing old is universally looked forward to when it comes to car insurance.
 After the age of 20, car insurance rates slowly begin to decrease.